 7. Sorghum or Jowar

 This grain is used more as a fodder.
-It is high in calories and contains unsaturated fats, proteins, fiber and minerals.
+It is high in calories and contains unsaturated fats, proteins, fiber, and minerals.
 It contains a number of macronutrients and antioxidants.
 People consume it in the form of cooked flattened bread or rotis.
-It provides good amount of energy when consumed.
+It provides a good amount of energy when consumed.

 Benefits of Including Millets